 Make sure you connect your publications to GA4 to avoid losing data.

-In this article you can find simple instructions to setup Universal Analytics tracking using Google Tag Manager.
+This article provides simple instructions to set up Universal Analytics tracking using Google Tag Manager.
 If you haven't connected Google Tag Manager to Publitas yet, check out Setting up Google Tag Manager.

 In this article: